Q: Can I borrow upon or withdraw my Employees’ Retirement System contributions?

-For contributory and hybrid, members cannot borrow on ERS contributions.
+A: For Contributory and Hybrid, members cannot borrow from their ERS contributions.

-While employed in a position that requires ERS membership, contributions are mandatory by law and cannot be stopped or suspended.
-Withdrawal of accumulated contributions is only permitted through a refund either at the time of retirement or when the member is not employed in a position requiring ERS membership.
+While employed in a position that requires ERS membership, contributions are mandatory by law and cannot be stopped, suspended, or decreased.
+Withdrawal of accumulated contributions is only permitted through a refund at the time of retirement or when the member is not employed in a position requiring ERS membership.

 Noncontributory members do not make contributions toward their retirement.

-If your employment began on or after July 1, 1984, You are a Noncontributory plan member (unless you were employed in one of the above shown categories or made an election to join the Hybrid Plan in 2006).
+If your employment began on or after July 1, 1984, you are a Noncontributory member (unless you were employed in one of the above shown categories or made an election to join the Hybrid Plan in 2006).

 See plan information here: https://ers.ehawaii.gov/members/active.

 Q: I am a Noncontributory member.
 Can I transfer or opt to become a Hybrid member?